Whenever you read about diets and exercise routines that break with the norm, you’re guaranteed to find staunch objections and even ridicule.

 Giving your body that little extra boost of hard to find nutrients will make a huge difference.

 If you follow the guidelines above and you are still having digestive issues, then it is probably not your diet that is the cause.
-To find out the underlying cause of your digestion problems, I would recommend doing the G.I Map stool test to find out if it is pathogenic bacteria, parasites or yeast that are giving you grief.
+To find out the underlying cause of your digestion problems I would recommend doing the G.I Map stool test to find out if it is pathogenic bacteria, parasites or yeast that are giving you grief.